998 London Road,

 In January 1947 it was taken over by the J.F.
 Emery Circuit of Manchester (along with its sister cinema the Allenton Cinema-now re-named Broadway).
 In November 1954 it was taken over by the Leeds based Star Cinemas circuit.

-Star Cinemas wanted to closed down the Rex, Alvaston and the Broadway, Allenton, but they leased them to the current manager at the time Henry Bianci, who later gave up on the Broadway to concentrate on the Rex.
+Star Cinemas wanted to closed down the Rex Cinema, Alvaston and the Broadway Cinema, Allenton, but they leased them to the current manager at the time Henry Bianci, who later gave up on the Broadway Cinema to concentrate on the Rex Cinema.
 It became ‘Derby’s Only Independent Cinema’ and was operated with the wishes of the local patrons and community in mind.

 It opened as a full time bingo hall operated first by Star, then passing to EMI, but film shows were held on Saturday mornings for children and on Sunday mornings for the Asian community screening Bollywood films.